 The recruitment industry has been further hollowed out of its human element over the last 20 years.
-Growing pressure from offshore suppliers and low entry barriers have made recruitment fantastically competitive.
-Family businesses where we would comfily advertise the vacancies and sort and interview candidates gave way to many macho-man fuelled boiler-room outfits.
+Growing pressure from offshore suppliers and low entry barriers make recruitment fantastically competitive.
+Family businesses where we would comfily advertise the vacancies and sort interview candidates gave way to many macho-man fuelled boiler-room outfits.

 And it gets worse.

 Too rarely, having the time to really listen to the human looking for work on the other end of the phone.
-Rather, trying to systematically rinse each of them for leads as to who may be recruiting in the market, as I had been trained.
+Rather, trying to systematically rinse each of them for leads as to who may be recruiting in the market.

 And yet in an ideal world, wouldn’t it just be nice, to be able to attract candidates and clients who genuinely like the cut of your jib?

-Unfortunately this is transactional salesmanship is still keeping agents in an under-performing undertow.
+Unfortunately, this is transactional salesmanship is still keeping agents in an under-performing undertow.
 You need to lose sight of the shore to discover new lands.
-Social Media Marketing and Social Recruiting work because they are more adapted to consumer habits that evolved enormously recently.

-- Technology has enabled enormous change: A good blog will convey your voice and branding to thousands of stakeholders in your niche.
-It’ll get you dozens and dozens of leads or registrations per month, for years on end.
-A good post going viral hits an exponential reach.
-Ubiquitously.
-In your ecosystem.
-Around the world.
-Even while you sleep.
+- Technological change: A good blog will convey your voice and branding to thousands of stakeholders in your niche.
+Generating dozens of leads or registrations per month, for years on end.
+Ubiquitously, globally, 24/7 and exponentially, in your ecosystem.
 We can summarise that as a “1 to many” approach as opposed to “1 to 1” approach (picking up the phone 1 by 1, sending emails 1 by 1, having a templated conversation, 1 by 1, etc.)

-- Consumer habits themselves have enormously changed, and not for the best as far as traditional recruitment agents work: Simply put, people are growing sick and tired of brochure speak.
-Sick and tired of cold-calls and unrequested spec emails.
+- Consumer habits themselves have enormously changed, and not for the best as far as traditional recruitment agents work: Simply put, people are growing sick and tired of brochure-speak, cold-calls, and unrequested spec emails.
 The average consumer wants to learn more about you before engaging or buying.
-The average consumer does not want you to send him 3 “spec CV’s” he/she never asked for per week.
+Not receiving three “spec CV’s” he/she never asked for per week.
 If it feels like “sales is getting harder” it might simply be the efficacy of the tools you are using, that is decreasing.